evalEmpire/y2038/README.txt

 Because of the way gmtime() accounts for leap years, as the time gets larger the performance gets slower.
 This can be optimized.

+These functions currently don't check for overflow, they have no failure mode.

 Portability
 -----------